cuelang/cuelang.org/content/en/docs/usecases/datadef.md

 Adding constraints from many sources can result in a lot of redundancy.
 Even worse, constraints can be specified in different logical forms, making their additive form verbose and unwieldy.
-This is fine if all a system does using these constraints to validate data.
+This is fine if all a system does using these constraints is validate data.
 But this is problematic if the added constraints are to form the basis for, say, human consumption.